Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Introduction

-While galaxy catalogs provide valuable information, they are intrinsically limited by observational effects that can cause host galaxies to be missed, potentially weakening cosmological constraints \citep[e.g.,][]{Gray2020, Cross-Parkin2025} and introducing systematic errors \citep{Perna2024,Hanselman2025,Alfradique2025}.
-This \textit{incompleteness} directly relates to assumptions about the CBC host galaxy population, as GW sources may preferentially reside in certain types of galaxies that are more easily detected and thus better represented in surveys.
+While galaxy catalogs provide valuable information, they are intrinsically limited by observational effects that can cause host galaxies to be missed, potentially weakening cosmological constraints \citep[e.g.,][]{Gray2020, Cross-Parkin2025} and introducing systematic errors \citep{Perna2025,Hanselman2025,Alfradique2025}.
+This ``incompleteness'' directly relates to assumptions about the CBC host galaxy population, as GW sources may preferentially reside in certain types of galaxies that are more easily detected and thus better represented in surveys.
 The link between CBCs and their host galaxies has been increasingly investigated through population synthesis studies \citep[e.g.,][]{Artale2020, Santoliquido2022} and observational analyses \citep{Vijaykumar2024}, although more BBH events are needed to establish robust observational constraints.
 As GW data quality improves, accounting for galaxy catalog incompleteness and weighting will become increasingly important.
 Extending current mock data analyses to model these effects and test for potential systematic errors in future standard siren measurements is a necessary step forward.

-In \citet[][hereafter \citetalias{Borghi2024}]{Borghi2024}, we provided standard siren forecasts for 100 BBHs in LVK O4- and O5-like configurations.
-We included a complete galaxy catalog with host galaxies having a stellar mass higher than $\log_{10}(\M/M_\odot) > 10.5$, obtaining percent-level constraints on $H_0$ in the case of a galaxy catalog with spectroscopic redshift measurements.
-A natural extension would be to include all galaxies regardless of stellar mass.
-However, this approach would implicitly assume that low-mass galaxies with $\log_{10}(\M/M_\odot) \approx 6$ have the same probability of hosting BBH mergers as massive $\log_{10}(\M/M_\odot) \approx 12$ galaxies.
-This strong assumption, which extends the BBH hosting probability over several orders of magnitude, requires taking into account observational effects in galaxy surveys.
+In our previous work \citep[][hereafter \citetalias{Borghi2024}]{Borghi2024}, we forecasted constraints on $H_0$ from 100 BBH mergers detected in an LVK O5-like scenario.
+We obtained percent-level constraints on $H_0$, while assuming a complete galaxy catalog with spectroscopic redshift measurements and considering only galaxies with stellar masses of $\log_{10}(\M/M_\odot) > 10.5$ as potential hosts.
+While this approximation was physically motivated by the expectation that BBHs form in more massive galaxies \citep[e.g.,][]{Artale2020,Santoliquido2022}, a more realistic approach requires including the full galaxy population in the analysis.
+Naively extending to all masses without additional weighting, however, would implicitly assume that low-mass $\log_{10}(\M/M_\odot){\approx}6$ galaxies have the same probability of hosting BBH mergers as massive $\log_{10}(\M/M_\odot) \approx 12$ ones.
+This strong assumption, which extends the BBH hosting probability over several orders of magnitude, requires accounting for BBH host weighting and observational effects in galaxy surveys.